 Porter Hall 111A

 Mitchell received his M.F.A. from the Professional Actor Training Program at the University of Washington and has taught acting workshops in Poland, Macedonia, England and the United States.
 He continues to actively study the art form, including a 2012 residency at Harvard’s Center for Hellenic Studies to explore the song culture of Greek drama, and residencies with the Actor’s Center in NYC in 2008 and 2010 to work with master teachers Chris Bayes (Yale), Ron Van Lieu (Yale), and Slava Dolgachev (Moscow Art Theatre) in clowning, Commedia Dell'Arte, and the plays of Anton Chekhov.
 Mitchell has extensive experience in the Alexander Technique, Suzuki Training, Linklater and Fitzmaurice Voice work, Stage Combat, Viewpoints, Skinner Releasing, Low Flying Trapeze, Improvisation, and many of the more traditional acting techniques.
-Mitchell is grateful to call Santa Barbara home, where he lives with his wife, Sarah, and his three daughters, Madeleine, Zoe, and Gwyneth.
+Mitchell is grateful to call Santa Barbara home, where he lives with his wife, the Reverend Sarah Thomas, and his three daughters, Madeleine, Zoe, and Gwyneth.